 Human beings are social by nature.
 We are also emotional beings.
 Communication has always promoted advancement in our society.
-From oral traditions and stories, to our modern day use of social media, smartphones, and ongoing thirst for engaging in conversations of various topics; we are driven to share our own thoughts with others.
+From oral traditions and stories to our modern-day use of social media, smartphones, and an ongoing thirst for engaging in conversations of various topics; we are driven to share our own thoughts with others.
 There is a difference between having a discussion with someone face-to-face versus conversations we have online.
 Therefore, there are certain essential qualities of highly successful ways to engage in online conversations that may be helpful in promoting healthy and engaging discussions on any given topic.

 The essential purpose of all communication is to share information between individuals.
 It is a manner of having a conversation where information is being shared, processed, and responded to.
 We are either engaging in ways that are healthy in order to establish relationships through the sharing of information; or, we are engaging in unhealthy ways to secure and manipulate ways to achieve our position over another.
 When it comes to online conversations, one may tend to forget proper etiquette.
 It may also appear to be permissible to engage in discussions differently online than the way one may engage in a face-to-face setting.

 If we are going to communicate, why not remember and implement essential qualities to promote healthy and quality conversations?